 and the products are more likely to be customized to the needs of the customer.
 This can, and often should result in a closer relationship with more detailed communication and feedback, where the customers are involved as partners when discussing modifications and improvements (Gerbert et al 2002).

-Some possible KM initiatives thus include:1 Collecting feedback
+Some possible KM initiatives thus include:1

+Collecting feedback

-Collecting and processing marketing related information Collecting suggestions
+Collecting and processing marketing related information Collecting suggestions knowledge within the organization.

 Involvement in development/design